Sublime (philosophy): Edmund Burke

 Edmund Burke developed his conception of sublimity in A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful of 1756.
 Burke was the first philosopher to argue that sublimity and beauty are mutually exclusive.
-The dichotomy that Burke articulated is not as simple as Dennis' opposition, and is antithetical in the same degree as light and darkness.
-Light may accentuate beauty, but either great light or darkness, i. e., the absence of light, is sublime to the extent that it can annihilate vision of the object in question.
-What is "dark, uncertain, and confused" moves the imagination to awe and a degree of horror.
 While the relationship of sublimity and beauty is one of mutual exclusivity, either can provide pleasure.
 Sublimity may evoke horror, but knowledge that the perception is a fiction is pleasureful.
+The dichotomy that Burke articulated is not as simple as Dennis' opposition, as Burke postulated that sublime and beautiful are antithetical, in the same degree as light and darkness.
+Light may accentuate beauty, but either great light or darkness can be sublime to the extent that they can annihilate vision of the object in question.
+What is "uncertain, and confused" moves the imagination to awe and a degree of horror.

 Burke's concept of sublimity was an antithetical contrast to the classical conception of the aesthetic quality of beauty being the pleasurable experience that Plato described in several of his dialogues, e. g.
 Philebus, Ion, Hippias Major, and Symposium, and suggested that ugliness is an aesthetic quality in its capacity to instill intense emotions, ultimately providing pleasure.
 For Aristotle, the function of artistic forms was to instill pleasure, and he first pondered the problem that an object of art representing ugliness produces "pain."
 Aristotle's detailed analysis of this problem involved his study of tragic literature and its paradoxical nature as both shocking and having poetic value.
 The classical notion of ugliness prior to Edmund Burke, most notably described in the works of Saint Augustine of Hippo, denoted it as the absence of form and therefore as a degree of non-existence.
 For St. Augustine, beauty is the result of the benevolence and goodness of God in His creation, and as a category it had no opposite.
 Because ugliness lacks any attributive value, it is formless due to the absence of beauty.

 Burke's treatise is also notable for focusing on the physiological effects of sublimity, in particular the dual emotional quality of fear and attraction that other authors noted.
 Burke described the sensation attributed to sublimity as a negative pain, which he denominated "delight" and which is distinct from positive pleasure.
 "Delight" is thought to result from the removal of pain, caused by confronting a sublime object, and supposedly is more intense than positive pleasure.
 Though Burke's explanations for the physiological effects of sublimity, e. g. tension resulting from eye strain, were not seriously considered by later authors, his empirical method of reporting his own psychological experience was more influential, especially in contrast to the analysis of Immanuel Kant.
 Burke is also distinguished from Kant in his emphasis on the subject's realization of his physical limitations rather than any supposed sense of moral or spiritual transcendence.